Im-Rises/cells_segmentation/README.md

 - [Signal Processing Toolbox](https://fr.mathworks.com/products/signal.html)
 - [Image Acquisition Toolbox](https://fr.mathworks.com/products/image-acquisition.html)

-To start the project, start the `main.m` script in MatLab.
+Once you have installed everything, you can start the project opening the root folder as a project and starting the `main.m` script in MatLab.

 ## Project architecture